learn english with songs

 8. Find New Music That Builds on What You’ve Learned

 This is perhaps the most difficult step.
-Each new song that you learn should have the right balance of totally new vocabulary and in-progress vocabulary.
-This right level of overlap keeps you motivated, and also naturally reinforces your previous learning for maximum benefit.
+Each new song that you learn should have a balance of totally new vocabulary and in-progress vocabulary.
+The right level of overlap can help keep you motivated, and it naturally reinforces what you’ve previously learned.

 Enter your e-mail address to get your free PDF!